-What Does a Driving Instructor Do?First and foremost, Driving Instructors teach others how to safely and effectively operate a vehicle, whether the vehicle in question is a sedan or a semi-truck.
-Driving Instructors can work at public or private high schools, dedicated driving schools.
+First and foremost, driving instructors teach others how to safely and effectively operate a vehicle, whether the car in question is a sedan or a semi-truck.
+Driving instructors can work at public or private high schools or dedicated driving schools.

-Presenting lessons in a classroom setting
+Presenting lessons in a classroom setting.

-Explaining rules and procedures to a variety of students
+Explaining rules and procedures to a variety of students.

-Providing behind-the-wheel instruction
+Providing behind-the-wheel instruction and feedback.